he-yang/Excel-to-JSON/source/termsofuse.md

 ## 2. Description of Service

-The Excel-to-JSON Service is a Microsoft Excel add-in that allows users to convert Excel files into JSON format.
+The Excel-to-JSON Service is a Microsoft Excel add-in or Web application that allows users to convert Excel files into JSON format.
 The Service is designed to facilitate the conversion of data from Excel spreadsheets into JSON, which can be used for various applications, including web development, data interchange, and more.

 ## 3. User Requirements

 To use the Excel-to-JSON Service, you must:
-- Have a valid and licensed copy of Microsoft Excel installed on your computer.
+- Have a valid and licensed copy of Microsoft Excel installed on your computer if you choose to sideload this service in Excel.
-- Ensure that your version of Microsoft Excel is compatible with the Excel-to-JSON add-in.
+- Ensure that your version of Microsoft Excel is compatible with the Excel-to-JSON add-in if you choose to sideload this service in Excel.
 - Provide accurate and complete information when registering for or using the Service.

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-8772217510669640"